Creating Visual Slides: Where to Begin…

 • Promoting

-All these actions would be classed as dynamic content – in short, they provide something to physically show on the slide itself, something that can be animated to give a sense of change occurring.
+All these actions can be classed as dynamic content – they provide something to physically show on the slide itself, something that can be animated to give a sense of change occurring.

 More obscure forms of dynamic content are more difficult to animate than simple movement, and you’ll need to spend some time thinking of the best way to demonstrate what is going on.
 Think back to what it is you are trying to explain – the key message you’ve chosen to represent.
 How can you make this stand out on the slide?